collectd/collectd/contrib/postgresql/README.md

 The instance ID get reused.
 The plugin data get its own table.
 All relevant measurement values are on one line.
 Getting the data out is much easier.

 The type, type_inst and value_name get used to create the name of the value column.
-The impl_location() function handles this "data anomalies" like the ping plugin.
+The impl_location() function handles this "data anomaly" like the ping plugin.

 Sample configuration: